 If the need arises to return to the original order, I'll select the data again, Alt + A + S + S to return to the sort dialog box, and I'll remove the current sorts.

 I'll then add a new level based on date.

 And as you can see, we have the correct order back again.
 Now let's move on to filtering.
-Filtering is different to sorting because it hides entries rather than just rearranging them.
-Let's see this in action by again selecting our data set and using the filter short Control + Shift + L. And as you can see in our top row, this adds a series of drop down arrows to each column.
-Let's start by filter based on the order date and I'd just like to see the order for March.
-So I got to the drop down and unclick January and February and when I press OK, you can see that the filter has performed and I have the seven transactions for March.
+Filtering is different from sorting because it hides entries rather than just rearranging them.
+Let's see this in action by again, selecting our data set and using the filter shortcut, Control + Shift + I, and as you can see in our top row, this adds a series of dropdown arrows to each column.
+Let's start by filtering based on the order date.
+And I just like to see the orders from March.
+So I'll go to the dropdown and unclick February and January, and when I press okay, you can see that the filter has been performed and I have the seven transactions from March.

 Let's now go one step further and apply another filter, say on product type, I'd like to focus on the tablet orders in March.
 So I'll go to the dropdown and make sure only tablet is selected.

 And now we have the three tablet orders from March.